Sumnimarana1/44349finalproject/README.md

 six color thm: chromatic number of a connected, planer simple graph is no greater than 6

-this is way easier than solving chromatic polynomails
+this is way easier than solving chromatic polynomials